buildbot/buildbot/master/docs/developer/database.rst

     sqlalchemy.exc.OperationalError: (OperationalError) too many SQL variables
     u'DELETE FROM scheduler_changes WHERE scheduler_changes.changeid IN (?, ?, ?, ......tons of ?? and IDs ....
 9363, 9362, 9361)

-You can use the method :py:meth:`doBatch` in order to write batching code in a consitent manner.
+You can use the method :py:meth:`doBatch` in order to write batching code in a consistent manner.

 Testing migrations with real databases
 --------------------------------------